 Although, as we have already suggested, history records that long-term investment in shares will outperform savings with a bank or building society, you should not overlook (1) the somewhat higher degree of certainty over investment return, albeit current rates are less than inflation and (2) the (usually) ready access to your funds.
 Interest is liable to income tax.

 Such accounts are often held as emergency funds.
 An ideal solution is to have instant access to a sum equal to at least 2 months' income.

 Investment in stocks and shares gives, in theory, the best chance of long-term growth.
 On the other hand, it is often a volatile market, and should perhaps be avoided by the faint-hearted.
 Investment in unit trusts and investment trusts are designed to spread the risk, and add an element of management, without the expense of broker advice, for the small investor.
 Capital gains are charged to tax, as are dividends.

 Property, whether commercial or residential, is generally considered a long-term investment and there are signs that buy-to-let investors are returning to the market.
-The recession of 2008/09 saw many buy-to-let investors bale out of the market.
-The reduction in property values resulted in a less than buoyant rental market and has caused many to rue their investment plan.
-However, returns have improved and many now see the current state of the market as a buying opportunity, but only the very brave are venturing to acquire property as an investment.
+The changes in tax relief for buy to let mortgages render the buy to let investment somewhat less attractive.
+Certainly, the prospect for returns is not as great as has previously been the case.
 'Buy-to-let' mortgages may generally be available to fund as much as 75% of the cost or property valuation, whichever is the lower.
 Those investing in property seek a gross return that covers all outgoings and a net return from rent which is greater than the interest that could be gained on deposit while the risk of the investment is weighed against the prospect of capital growth.

 However advice on any property investment is always an area where advice is essential.
 That advice in particular relates to tax advice on the treatment of loan interest.